shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 # Getting started with configurations

-After completing this guide, the user will have the knowledge fundamental to exploring ways to extend the configuration for a project.
+After completing this guide, you will have the knowledge fundamental to exploring ways to extend the configuration for a project.

 ## About the guide